kloniphani/kloniphani/README.md

 In academia, I’ve served as a **Lecturer** at the University of the Western Cape, teaching **Big Data, IoT, and Virtual Reality**, while mentoring students and integrating cutting-edge technologies into course design.
 My research has contributed to international publications on **IoT, 5G networks, sustainability, and digital finance**, further bridging the gap between **theory and practice**.

 - PhD (ongoing), M.Sc., B.Sc.
 Honours, and a B.Sc. in **Computer Science** from the University of the Western Cape.
-- Publications include work on **sustainable 5G networks, IoT-driven environmental monitoring, digital trading platforms, cyber-physical systems, and network optimization for Africa**.
+- Publications include work on **sustainable 5G networks, IoT-driven environmental monitoring, digital trading platforms, cyber-physical systems, and network optimisation for Africa**.
-- Active contributor on **Google Scholar and ORCID**.

 🌍 **What drives me**
 At the heart of my work is a commitment to turning data into strategy—helping organizations **predict risks, understand customers, and unlock growth opportunities** while mentoring future leaders in AI.
 I thrive at the intersection of **data science, business impact, and academic innovation**.

-🔗 **Let’s Connect**
-If you’re looking for someone who can bridge **deep technical expertise** with **strategic vision**, let’s connect!
-I’m always open to collaborations where AI can deliver **measurable transformation**, whether in **finance, sustainability, or emerging technologies**.